 All along, everybody has professed to agree that the conflict cannot be solved by military means alone: A political solution must be found.
 From the point of view of Russian federal authorities, this challenge was presumably addressed, met and overcome by the constitutional referendum in 2003 and the subsequent elections which ushered in the Kadyrov regime.
-However, the assassination on 9 May 2004 of Akhmat-Hadji Kadyrov himself could only testify to the continuing volatile situation and the continued absence of a political solution with a modicum of legitimacy.
-Later developments, whether it be the election 30 August 2004 of Alu Alkhanov as Kadyrov's successor, or the killing on 8 March 2005 of the the last legitimately elected president Aslan Maskhadov, did not entail any decisive change in the general picture of the conflict.
-Whether the replacement of Alukhanov 5 April 2007 with the late Kadyrov's son, the notorious armed-band leader and "strongman" Ramzan Kadyrov, could be a precursor of fundamentally new developments, remains yet to be seen.
+However, the assassination on 9 May, 2004 of Akhmat-Hadji Kadyrov himself could only testify to the continuing volatile situation and the continued absence of a political solution with a modicum of legitimacy.
+Later developments, whether it be the election on 30 August, 2004 of Alu Alkhanov as Kadyrov's successor, or the killing on 8 March, 2005 of the last legitimately elected president Aslan Maskhadov, did not entail any decisive change in the general picture of the conflict.
+To a certain extent, Moscow has gradually transferred the internal political power to a group of former separatists, which rule the territory on Russia's behalf, but only under partial control of Moscow.
+Thus, the conflict has largely assumed the character of a civil war-Chechen against Chechen-while at the same time, thousands of federal Russian troops (perpetrating atrocities and suffering casualties) continue to be tied up within the republic's borders.
+Whether the replacement of Alkhanov on 5 April, 2007 with the late Kadyrov's son, the notorious armed-band leader and "strongman" Ramzan Kadyrov, could be a precursor of fundamentally new developments, remains yet to be seen.
+So far, his Moscow-backed régime has not been able to shed its reputation for ruthlessness and abuses of human rights, let alone to facilitate the safe return of the hundreds of thousands of exiles.
+18 The murder on 7 October, 2006 of the journalist Anna Politkovskaia reminded the outside world of the extreme danger entailed (and the extreme courage that it takes) in reporting on the power abuses and the atrocities perpetrated against the civilian population in Chechnia-a situation which shows no sign of improvement.

 Leaving aside the question of the legitimacy of the political structures currently in place, it must still be recognized that to achieve a comprehensive political solution also necessitates huge efforts to be made in several directions.
-Humanitarian needs must be alleviated, refugees/IDPs (internally displaced persons) must be given a safe return to what is left of their homeland, infrastructure must be rebuilt, and - most difficult of all - the distrust caused by the military campaign with its heavy toll of death and destruction, must be dispelled.
-The protracted war of attrition, including the serial assassinations of separatist leaders - politicians, "field commanders" and warlords (including out-and-out terrorists) alike 18 - has hardly contributed to a positive development in this respect.
+Humanitarian needs must be alleviated, refugees/IDPs (internally displaced persons) must be given a safe return to what is left of their homeland, infrastructure must be rebuilt, and-most difficult of all-the distrust caused by the military campaign with its heavy toll of death and destruction, must be dispelled.
+The protracted war of attrition, including the serial assassinations of separatist leaders-politicians, "field commanders" and warlords (including out-and-out terrorists) alike hardly contributed to a positive development in this respect.
 It is not realistic to expect any quick and easy solutions.